Torbay: Economy

-The fishing port of Brixham is home to one of England and Wales' most successful fishing fleets and regularly lands more value than any UK port outside Scotland.
-It is also a base for Her Majesty's Coastguard and the Torbay Lifeboat Station.
+The fishing port of Brixham is home to one of England and Wales' most successful fishing fleets, and often lands more value than any UK port outside Scotland.
+It is also a base for His Majesty's Coastguard and the Torbay Lifeboat Station.

+Twin towns

-Torbay has been twinned with Hameln in Lower Saxony, Germany since 1973; and with Hellevoetsluis in the Netherlands since 1989.
+Torbay has been twinned with Hameln (which may be more familiar to British people as Hamelin) in Lower Saxony, Germany since 1973; and with Hellevoetsluis in the Netherlands since 1989.

 Deprivation and urban renewal

 The Melville Street, Warren Road, Rock Road and Coburg Place area of Torbay, also known as Melville Hill, has experienced deprivation and violence since the 1970s.
 This is an historic area with 44 Grade II listed buildings.

 In 2013, a Healthwatch report for the council found that the area had high levels of houses in multiple occupation, "a fairly transient community" and heavy drug use.
 The report stated that Melville Hill had "a historic reputation as a dumping ground for transient, out of work single people with chaotic lifestyles", but that most residents felt it was a friendly area.
 In 2014, the council said that the area had "significant challenge ... from car parking, poor quality public realm, bin storage, rat running, ASB, HMOs, lack of community space/play area, links to the town centre".
 In 2015, the local health authority noted that residents had a lower life expectancy than in other areas of Torbay, that the proportion of people in the area who had mental ill health or learning disabilities were high, that the suicide rate was higher than elsewhere in the South West, and that many residents were either unemployed or earnt low wages.

 The local authority first set up a "Making Melville Marvellous" project to support urban renewal in 2013, but this did not lead to results.
 In 2020 the local authority identified £100,000 of funding from adult social care to start the project again.
 The aims include supporting people who misuse substances, improving the quality of housing and developing community.